ibm-cloud-docs/speech-to-text/http.md

 The HTTP `POST /v1/recognize` method provides a simple means of transcribing audio.
 You pass all audio via the body of the request and specify the parameters as request headers and query parameters.
 If your data consists of multiple audio files, the recommended means of submitting the audio is by sending multiple requests, one for each audio file.
 You can submit the requests in a loop, optionally with parallelism to improve performance.

-The following example sends a recognition request for a single FLAC file named `audio-file.flac`.
+The following `curl` example sends a recognition request for a single FLAC file named `audio-file.flac`.
 The request omits the `model` query parameter to use the default language model, `en-US_BroadbandModel`.

 ```bash
 curl -X POST -u "{username}:{password}"